 You can bring the hat or small-cap to protect from day Sunburn.
 On the upper part of the trek more cold and windy so you can have a woolen hat to make your head warmer.

 All our trekking our tour and trek leaders carry the first aid kit box, including the medicine for altitude sickness and diarrhea and other small problems.
 You should bring any personal medication that you may need.
 Sometimes your local dose is more effective than we provide.

 In some places on the tea house trek, we can buy Mineral water, but it is discouraged from an environmental point of view because of the plastic bottles.
 We can get Hot and boiled water from the guest house.
 Iodine tablets and water purification drop chlorine is recommended to take.
 Buying and renting equipment in Kathmandu

 Kathmandu has ranges of good trekking stores, and you can get every needed thing for the trekking.
 North Face, Mountain Hard Wear, and other big showrooms are in Thamel and other centers.
 Easy to rent items are down jacket and sleeping bag; most of the things are fake, but you get at a reasonable price.
 Shoes are recommended to buy from your home

 For our camping trekking and climbing expeditions, we provide all the tents, a foam mattress each, all the cutlery and utensils, cooking pots, stoves; candles/kerosene lantern, tables and stools, kitchen tent, dining tent and toilet tent, sleeping bag and down jacket if needed will be provided.

-Valid passport, 3 extra passport photographs (for trekking permits), travel insurance, airline tickets, luggage tags.
+Valid passport, three extra passport photographs (for trekking permits), travel insurance, airline tickets, luggage tags.
 Visas can be obtained upon entry into Nepal visit our visa page for the details